 “Don’t hurry the grief,”

 A friend reminded me.
-Because I had to be strong for my mother, two younger brothers, and seven-year-old niece who is very close to my late father, I refused to cry in front of them.
+Because I had to be strong for my mother, two younger brothers, and eight-year-old niece who is very close to my late father, I refused to cry in front of them.
 It was not easy.
 I had to hold myself in the collar.
 I had to remain calm to be able to help decide for everybody.
 Whether we like it or not, we had to deal with issues other than emotions – funeral arrangements, finances, accommodating relatives you haven’t seen for a lifetime.
 But I did find time to be alone and meditate.
 The best way is always through, no shortcuts.

 It’s okay not to cry (all the time).